newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 To prevent you from blowing up the transformer T1 or MOSFET Q1, the input pulse drive is AC-coupled.
 You can remove this coupling by shorting `J2`.

-The "optional pull-up" was originally designed to allow driving the BBI probe directly from a ChipWhisperer "glitch" output - this does't work well in practice, as you need a very long "glitch width" in order to get a positive spike on the MOSFET gate (and not the negative spike you'll see with narrow pulses).
-If driving from ChipWhisperer-Lite use the logic-level glitch output available either on HS2 or with the
+The "optional pull-up" was originally designed to allow driving the BBI probe directly from a ChipWhisperer "glitch" output - this doesn't work well in practice, as you need a very long "glitch width" in order to get a positive spike on the MOSFET gate (and not the negative spike you'll see with narrow pulses).
+Mostly you can leave the "optional pull up" wire disconnected without issue.

-**NOTE:** If you use the logic-level ChipWhisperer outputs (such as the HS2 line), you don't need to do this pull-up hack.
-The ChipWhisperer logic-level outputs can directly be connected to the `pulse input`.
+### Connections

+1. Connect a pulse generator to the MOSFET gate.
+In the COSADE BBI work, the ChipWhisperer-Lite is used.
+The signal routed to the on-board mosfet is tapped off at JP8, the center pin as the "glitch_lp" mosfet drive signal.

+2. Connect a power source that has a 100~mA current limit to the probe.
+A 75-ohm resistor tries to limit current, but at 30V this means up to 400mA will flow.

+3. Place the bbi probe over your WLCSP device.
+If you aren't sure if the package exposes the die backside, use a DMM to check for a 20K-400K resistance between the die backside and VCC or GND.

+4. Connect the output of the transformer "ground" pin (the not-needle-side) to target pcb gnd.

+5. Hit that fault inject button!

+If you want a starting point, see the Jupyter notebook for the CARDIS paper.

 ## Parts